 Assembly Praise to you, Lord Christ.

 The homily directly follows the Gospel because it is grounded in the scriptures.
 It illuminates the scriptural readings and relates them to daily life.

+HOMILY

-HOMILY The Reverend Canon Richard C. Weyls Following the homily, the assembly is invited into a period of silence, reflecting on the scriptures and sermon.
+The Reverend Canon Richard C. Weyls

+Following the homily, the assembly is invited into a period of silence, reflecting on the scriptures and sermon.
 Please stand, as able, when the Presider stands as the liturgy continues.

 The word "creed" comes from the Latin "credo" for "I believe."
 First formulated at the Council of Nicaea in 325 CE and confirmed in 381 CE, the Nicene Creed is said at the Holy Eucharist and reflects what Christians believe regarding the relationship between the Father, Jesus, and the Holy Spirit: The Holy Trinity.

+THE NICENE CREED

+Authorized for use by the 1997 General Convention

-THE NICENE CREED The Book of Common Prayer (1979), p.
-358 We believe in one God, the Father, the Almighty, Maker of heaven and earth, of all that is, seen and unseen.
-We believe in one Lord, Jesus Christ, the only Son of God, eternally begotten of the Father, God from God, Light from Light, true God from true God, begotten, not made, of one Being with the Father.
-Through him all things were made.
-For us and for our salvation he came down from heaven: by the power of the Holy Spirit he became incarnate from the Virgin Mary; and was made man.
-For our sake he was crucified under Pontius Pilate; he suffered death and was buried.
-On the third day he rose again in accordance with the scriptures; he ascended into heaven and is seated at the right hand of the Father.
+We believe in one God, the Father, the Almighty, maker of heaven and earth, of all that is, seen and unseen.

+We believe in one Lord, Jesus Christ, the only Son of God, eternally begotten of the Father, God from God, Light from Light, true God from true God, begotten, not made, of one Being with the Father; through him all things were made.
+For us and for our salvation he came down from heaven, was incarnate of the Holy Spirit and the Virgin Mary and became truly human.
+For our sake he was crucified under Pontius Pilate: he suffered death and was buried.
+On the third day he rose again in accordance with the Scriptures; he ascended into heaven and is seated at the right hand of the Father.
 He will come again in glory to judge the living and the dead, and his kingdom will have no end.

-We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son.
-With the Father and the Son he is worshiped and glorified.
-He has spoken through the Prophets.
+We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father, who with the Father and the Son is worshiped and glorified, who has spoken through the prophets.

 We believe in one holy catholic and apostolic Church.

 We acknowledge one baptism for the forgiveness of sins.

 We look for the resurrection of the dead, and the life of the world to come.
 Amen.

 We pray for ourselves and particularly on behalf of others.
 Each week, we pray for the Universal Church, the nation and its leaders, the welfare of the world, the concerns of our community of faith, including those who are in need or suffer, and for the departed.
 We are reminded in prayer that we are part of a larger fellowship, the Church-the Body of Christ.

-PRAYERS OF THE PEOPLE After each petition: Intercessor God of compassion, Assembly in your mercy, hear us.
+PRAYERS OF THE PEOPLE After each petition:

+Intercessor God of compassion, Assembly in your mercy, hear us.

+The Presider concludes the prayers with a collect.
+All respond: Amen.

+CONFESSION & ABSOLUTION

+Deacon Continuing in prayer, in these moments of stillness and silence, we reflect on the way we live our days.

+You are invited to stand or kneel for the confession.

+Deacon Loving God,

+All We confess that despite our faith,

+we are prone to wandering and aimlessness,

+worry and anxiety, threat and difficulty.

+Despite our desire for goodness,

+we cause harm to ourselves and others, and to your Creation.

+Despite our yearning for you,

+we let fear overtake us, forgetting the one who guards and comforts us and leads us out into the paths of life.

+We are sorry and we seek forgiveness.

+Help us to live with glad and generous hearts,

+in your goodness and mercy that follow us, now and always.
+Amen.